 To whom it may concern :

-My name is Shaan Taneja, I am a recent graduate of Strayer University having earned my Master’s Degree in Information Systems.
-I am currently a volunteer for the Non-Profit Organization Hope One Source, which I take part in a role as a Business Analyst/Web Developer
+By way of introduction, I am an IT professional with a combined 2 and ½ years of experience in both intern and paid technical positions.
+I am also a recent graduate of Strayer University having earned my Master’s Degree in Information Systems with a GPA of 4.0.

+Most recently, I wrapped up my Technical Consultant contract tasks with the USDA through BlackStone Technology Group.
+Currently I serve as a (volunteer) Business Analyst/Web Developerfor the Non-Profit Organization Hope One Source, as well as a volunteer Web Administrator for the Sikh Foundation of Virginia.

-I came across the Management and Program Analyst, listed on USAJOBS.gov, and it struck of interest to me.
-Looking at the qualification, I assure you that I have satisfied everything listed.
-For example, while working for Blackstone Technology Group, on a consistent basis, I met with our client (USDA) representing for Blackstone Technology Group, heard their suggestions, and when the site was completed (for that task), I had presented the client with a detailed description of what we did, and presented the final result.
+I am tremendously interested in the Management and Program Analyst position listed on USAJOBS.gov.
+Looking at the job requirements, I believe I can efficiently and effectively perform the duties in a team oriented, proactive manner.
+I work in a cooperative manner and have always put the mission first.
+For example, while working for Blackstone Technology Group, on a consistent basis, I met with our client (USDA) representing Blackstone Technology Group.
+I engaged the client to make sure their suggestions were implemented.
+I was personally responsible to present our final deliverables.

-For your reference I am attaching my resume, which includes all the tasks for this position, I have experience in.
-I hope you will consider me for this position.
-I look forward to meeting with you and discussing my qualifications in more detail.
+For your reference I am attaching my resume, which demonstrates that my qualifications thoroughly map to the tasks for this position.
+My goal is not to meet your expectations, but to exceed your expectations and therefore please consider my resume for this position.
+I am available to meet with you per your convenience and welcome to opportunity to discuss my qualifications in more detail.

 Sincerely,